-Accompanying narrative information
+EU AE4 Accompanying narrative information

-(a) General narrative information on asset encumbrance

-The above disclosures represents the median values of quarterly data, on a rolling basis over the previous twelve months.
-The same scope of regulatory consolidation is used for the disclosures on asset encumbrance as for the liquidity requirements used to define HQLA eligibility.
-Only the assets of the Parent Company entail asset encumbrance.

-(b) Narrative information on the impact of the business model on assets encumbrance and the importance of encumbrance to the institution's business model, which provides users with the context of the disclosures required in Template EU AE1 and EU AE2.
+- (a) General narrative information on asset encumbrance - The above disclosures represents the median values of quarterly data, on a rolling basis over the previous twelve months.
+The same scope of regulatory consolidation is used for the disclosures on asset encumbrance as for the liquidity requirements used to define HQLA eliquidity.
+Only the assets of the Parent Company entail asset encumbrance. - (b) Narrative information on the impact of the business model on assets encumbrance and the importance of encumbrance to the institution's business model, which provides users with the context of the disclosures required in Template EU AE1 and EU AE2.

-Financial assets classified as encumbered assets relate to loans that have been pledged to the MGB as counter collateral for guarantees it has given to MuniFin's funding, loans that are pledged to the central bank for possible monetary policy operations, cash collateral and debt securities pertaining to derivatives and cash collateral and debt securities to the counterparties of repurchase agreements.
-MuniFin Group does not have any covered bond or asset-backed security issuances.
+Financial assets classified as encumbered assets relate to loans that have been pledged to the MGB as counter collateral for guarantees it has given to Municipality Finance's funding, loans that are pledged to the central bank for possible monetary policy operations and cash collateral pertaining to derivatives.
+MuniFin does not have any covered bond or asset-backed security issuances.

-During the reporting period, the medium values of encumbered assets related to loans pledged to MGB (EUR 11,810 million), loans pledged to Central Bank for possible monetary policy operations (EUR 4,665 million), cash collateral related to derivatives (EUR 2,636 million) and minimum reserves held at the central bank (EUR 35 million).
+During the reporting period, the medium values of encumbered assets related to loans pledged to MGB (EUR 12,681 million), loans pledged to Central Bank for possible monetary policy operations (EUR 4,894 million), cash collateral related to derivatives (EUR 2,900 million) and minimum reserves held at the central bank (EUR 34 million).